kreshuklab/plant-seg/README.md

 ## Training on New Data
-For training new models we rely on the [pytorch-3dunet](https://github.com/hci-unihd/pytorch-3dunet).
+For training new models we rely on the [pytorch-3dunet](https://github.com/wolny/pytorch-3dunet).
 A similar configuration file can be used for training on new data and all the instructions can be found in the repo.
-When the network is trained it is enough to copy the following files into the `~/.plantseg_models/` directory:
+When the network is trained it is enough to create `~/.plantseg_models/MY_MODEL_NAME` directory and copy the following files into it:
 * configuration file used for training: `config_train.yml`
 * snapshot of the best model across training: `best_checkpoint.pytorch`
 * snapshot of the last model saved during training: `last_checkpoint.pytorch`

 The later two files are automatically generated during training and contain all neural networks parameters.

-Now you can simply use your model for prediction by editing the [model_name:](examples/config.yaml) key in the prediction config file.\
+Now you can simply use your model for prediction by setting the [model_name](examples/config.yaml) key to `MY_MODEL_NAME`.

 If you want your model to be part of the open-source model zoo provided with this package, please contact us.